 Our model-fitting also confirmed our hypothesis that participants’ sampling biases could be explained by an intrinsic / perceived cost to sample.
 The model-fitting results for the two sequence length conditions of Study 3 closely resembled those of Study 2 and of each other.
 Although CO and CS models both reasonably approximated how much participants sampled (Figure 7, first row), CO poorly reproduced participants’ ranks (Figure S18, first row) and the two CS models outperformed all other models when predicting individual participant sampling (Figures S19 and S20).
 The CS models exhibit better BIC scores (Figure 7, second row) and better fit more individual participants (Figure 7, third row) than all other models.
 There was little differentiation between the results of CS SV and those of CS OV.

 In summary, participants can and will change their sampling behaviour to a degree in some contexts.
-However, at least on tasks using the economic domain that we studied here, participants’ number of samples are “held in place” by their perception of an intrinsic cost of sampling further, which discourages them from increasing their sampling, and can lead to increasing undersampling bias, as sequences lengthen.
+However, at least on tasks using the economic domain that we studied here, participants’ number of samples are “held in place” by their perception of an intrinsic cost of sampling further, which discourages them from increasing their sampling, and can lead to increasing undersampling bias as sequences lengthen.